pingminus/pingminus/README.md

 • A student from Germany and right now focused on **C++** and **Go**

-• 18 years old and not at a university yet
+• 18 years old and in High School

 ---